Eddie House: Personal life

-He is the son of Edward House and Deborah Buck, and has two brothers, Diallo Buck and Mychal House.
+House is the son of Edward House and Deborah Buck, and he has two brothers, Diallo Buck and Mychal House.
 During his rookie season with Miami in 2000–01, he married the sister of professional basketball player Mike Bibby.
-The couple has three sons, Jaelen, who is currently playing basketball for University of New Mexico, and twins Kaden and Kalek.
-The two are now divorced.
-Both Eddie House and Mike Bibby played for the Sacramento Kings in 2004–05 and the Miami Heat in 2010–11.
-House is also cousins with current Philadelphia 76ers forward Danuel House.
-His son Jaelen played College Basketball at his alma mater for one year before transferring to The University of New Mexico.
+The couple has three sons: Jaelen, who played basketball for Arizona State for one year before transferring to the University of New Mexico; and twins Kaden and Kalek.
+House and his wife later divorced.
+Both House and Bibby played for the Sacramento Kings in 2004–05 and the Miami Heat in 2010–11.

-House is currently an analyst on NBC Sports Boston.
+House is an analyst on NBC Sports Boston's Celtics pre- and post-game shows, and is a fill-in color commentator for Celtics broadcasts on the network.